slavpisarov/Must-Watch/README.md

     * **Catalog** page includes all uploaded media.
     * **Details** page with info about the media and comments for it.
     * **Register** page requires username,email,password and rePassword.
 Email must not be registered before and passwords must match.
-    * **Login** page requires valid email and rassword.
+    * **Login** page requires valid email and assword.

 2. Private part - authentication and authorization:
-    * **Details** page with info about the media and comments for it and can comment, also owner can see edit and delete buttons.
+    * **Details** page with info about the media, comments and can comment themselve.
+Owners can also see edit and delete buttons.
-    * **Create** page where a new media is added.
-Requred fields are title and type, so that the users can be redirected based on type.
+    * **Create** page where new media is added.
+Required fields are title and type, for redirection purposes.
     * **MyList** pages are two separate pages for either movies, or tv series that a user has created with links to their details page.